Hello World

 • Appropriate permissions to create resources in your cloud account

-zenml stack set <NAME_OF_YOUR_NEW_STACK>
+zenml stack set <REMOTE_STACK_NAME>

 Pipeline Run in ZenML Dashboard

-Your pipeline in the ZenML dashboard
+Your pipeline in the ZenML Pro Dashboard

 What's next?